New England Historic Genealogical Society

 The New England Historic Genealogical Society (NEHGS) is the oldest and largest genealogical society in the United States, founded in 1845.

-NEHGS provides family history services through its staff, original scholarship, website, educational opportunities, and research center.
+NEHGS provides family history services through its staff, scholarship, website, educational opportunities, and research center.
 Today it has over 250,000 members and more than 90 staff and volunteers.

 Headquarters

 NEHGS is headquartered at 99–101 Newbury Street in Boston's Back Bay neighborhood.
 NEHGS moved there in 1964 and it is the seventh location for the organization.

 The first three floors of NEHGS' present location were built as the headquarters of The New England Trust Company in 1928, designed by Ralph Coolidge Henry and Henry P. Richmond, successors to noted American architect Guy Lowell.
 Henry and Richmond also designed buildings at Colby College, Pine Manor, and Phillips Academy in Andover, Massachusetts.
 When NEHGS moved into its new headquarters in 1964, it added five floors on top of the New England Trust Company building.

 Prior headquarters included the City Building, Court Square, Room 9 during the years 1846 and 1847; the Massachusetts Block, Court Square for 1847 to 1851; 5 Tremont Street, 3rd floor for 1851 through 1858; 17 Bromfield Street, 3rd floor from 1858 to 1871; 18 Somerset Street – 1871 to 1913; 9 Ashburton Place from 1913 to 1964.